Carol Fisher Sorgenfrei: Publications

 Described as the "founding mother" of Asian theatre studies, Sorgenfrei remains an influential scholar in the field of Japanese theatrical studies.
 Published in 2005, Unspeakable Acts: the avant-garde theatre of Terayama Shuji and Postwar Japan remains one of her most accredited academic studies.
 It discusses the work of Shūji Terayama, who was a poet, playwright, stage director, photographer, filmmaker, novelist and critic that heavily influenced the avant-garde movement in 60's and 70's Japan.
 Through an in-depth analysis of his influences, style, and his major works, Sorgenfrei offers an introduction to Terayama and an understanding of contemporary Japanese theatre for the Western perspective.
 Within the second half of her publication, she also provides translations of three of his plays as well as a compilation of his writings on theatre.
 It exists as an authoritative academic source on Terayama with a selection of the few English translations of his works.

 In 2006, Sorgen released the textbook Theatre Histories: An Introduction, published by Routledge.
-Co-authored the publication with Bruce McConachie, Gary Jay Williams, and Phillip Zarilliis, it discusses the history of theatre throughout the world.
+Co-authored the publication with Bruce A.McConachie, Gary Jay Williams, and Phillip Zarilliis, it discusses the history of theatre throughout the world.
 A review for Asian Theatre Journal, David Jortner states that the text remains a unique presentation of world theatre as it "gives an equal amount of text to non-Western... performance and places it in an equal historical and cultural context" as the Western canon in a non-chronological order.
 Fischer also contributed to the book's second and third editions, published in 2010 and 2013.